Powell speech boosts US markets: ASX poised to open lower

 The Australian share market is set to open lower this morning despite US stocks edging higher.
 Federal Reserve Chairman Jerome Powell says rates will stay low in the US and is expecting second half growth.
-Even though there are more people in work in the US than at the start of the Covid pandemic, he said they still has a long way to go in terms of employment.
+Even though there are more people in work in the US than at the start of the Covid-19 pandemic, he said they still have a long way to go in terms of employment.
 Steel demand in the EU and UK is expected rebound by 13.3 per cent in 2021 according to the European Steel Association.
-Back home, a number of large companies are reporting today Telstra, AGL Energy and Transurban.
+Back home, a number of large companies are reporting today Telstra (ASX:TLS), AGL Energy (ASX:AGL) and Transurban (ASX:TCL).

 Markets